kenny5033/calvin_future_calculator/README.md

-# calvin_future_calculator
+# Calvin STEM Future Calculator
-An AI driven university class recommendation system.
+### An AI driven university class recommendation system.
+Based on a user's inputted interestes (and disinterests), computes the best electives to take, and the pre-reqs to reach those electives.